lianne/liane.github.io/research/index.markdown

 ## PhD supervision

-I am currently supervising **Alfonso Madera** who works on underwater robotics.
+I am currently co-supervising **Mahsa Ghavami** who works on game theory applied to electric vehicles charging.

 Please [contact me](mailto: luigi.iannelli@unisannio.it) if you are interested in working on a subject related to my research interests.